Pylons/venusian/docs/index.rst

 ========

 Venusian is a library which allows you to defer the action of decorators.
-Instead of taking actions when a function (or class) decorator is executed at import time, you can defer the action until a separate "scan" phase.
+Instead of taking actions when a function, method, or class decorator is executed at import time, you can defer the action until a separate "scan" phase.

 This library is most useful for framework authors.

 .. note::